montaltomarco/snaparound----backEnd/README.md

 ### Valetin COMTE (https://github.com/Valentin-Comte)
 ### Karim BEHMIDA (https://github.com/kar1m)

-####FOR THEIR HARD WORK ON THE SERVER-SIDE AND IOS-APP DEVELOPMENT on SnapAround 1.0!!!
+####FOR THEIR HARD WORK ON THE SERVER-SIDE AND IOS-APP DEVELOPMENT ON SnapAround 1.0!!!